Studying abroad is a life-changing experience and probably one of the most rewarding things you can do for yourself.

 If you come to study in New Zealand for more than three months, you need a Student visa.
 There’s no age limit but similarly to the Australian student visa, you need to have a letter of enrolment from an approved education/course provider.
 Your student visa will only be valid for the duration of your course in New Zealand and will expire after your curse/tuition finishes.

 You need to support yourself financially.
 For courses shorter than 36 months, the amount required is NZ$1,250 per month of study; for programs longer than 36 months, the required amount is NZ$15,000 for each year of study.

 You can bring your family and dependent children but they need to enter New Zealand on a separate visa.
 You can usually work part-time on your New Zealand student visa.

-USA is the top destination for international students all over the world.
-Thousands of institutions are approved to accept foreign full time students.
+The USA is the top destination for international students all over the world.
+Thousands of institutions are approved to accept foreign full-time students.
 You can even change schools and universities while on a student visa without leaving the country.
 There are two types of student visas:

 – F1 visa is for academic students planning to attend a college or university, a seminary or high school, elementary school or institutions providing language or professional training etc.